-The Company will undertake detailed surveys of proposed project areas to identify potential presence of endangered or threatened species.
-This will enable the assessment of the potential direct and indirect impacts on such species during construction and operational phrases.
-To reduce feral animal populations, VRX will explore development of a ranger program across its project sites.
-VRX will endeavour to protect terrestrial fauna so that biological diversity and ecological integrity are maintained.
+To protect endangered or threatened species, the Company will perform surveys of proposed project areas.
+These assessments will evaluate both direct and indirect impacts on these species during the construction and operational phases.
+Additionally, VRX plans to develop a ranger program to manage feral animal populations across its project sites.
+Through these efforts, the Company aims to protect terrestrial fauna and preserve both biological diversity and ecological integrity.